Finding the best studio headphones under $100 might be quite a task with so many options available many of which are not so “studio” suited.

 If you really need something that will go beyond 20kHZ you can look at their bigger brothers, the M40x or M50x which go up to 24kHz and 28kHz and also pack some extra features.

-Among those extra features you’ll find detachable cables as well as coiled cables which personally I’m a big fan of.
+Among those extra features, you’ll find detachable cables as well as coiled cables which personally I’m a big fan of.

-I chose to put the M30x here because they are the more afordable of the bunch but if you can add a few extra dollars be sure to also check out the M40x before making a decision.
+I chose to put the M30x here because they are the more affordable of the bunch but if you can add a few extra dollars be sure to also check out the M40x before making a decision.
 They are under 100 as well.

 Sennheiser HD280PRO, Over ear, Closed back

-Another one of the superstar brands in the music industry with an affordable options for the aspiring professional.
+Another one of the superstar brands in the music industry with affordable options for the aspiring professional.